 In this guide, we’ll go over an itinerary for the top three: Rome, Florence and Venice.

 I have to admit that one of my favorite things about Rome is the food culture.
 I love Italian food, but eating in Rome takes the pleasure of Italian food to new levels.
 Great food can be found at just about every turn in the road in Rome.
 You can find your own, or go on a guided food tour.
+You can read about the tour we took here.

 Visiting Rome is like stepping back in time.
 The cobblestone streets, the crumbling Roman ruins, the Colosseum’s looming presence, the ornate architecture of St. Peter’s Basilica — so many amazing attractions to see throughout the city, and it’s easy to see everything without much fuss.
 With a good map and a little energy, you can easily walk the entire old town center of Rome and see all of the iconic landmarks listed below.